mattiasgeniar/puppet-pre-commit-hook/README.md

 All credits should really go to Ronny Roethof, I merely editted it and added some ERB template checking.

+The code is made available here under the MIT license.

 What does this do?
 -----------------